noahwseo/noahwseo.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Scale Development
+  - Rasch Model
+  - Ecological Momentary Assessment
-  - Psychometrics
+  - Depression & Suicide
-  - Clinical Psychology
+  - Positive & Clinical Psychology
+  - Resilience & Optimism

 # Education to show in About widget
 education: